 CUSM has a procedure for students who require to remediate a failed rotation.
 Students are advised to consult the Student Assessment Handbook for the full description of the procedure.
 The handbook also describes the procedure for examination day and for addressing deferred/make-up assessments.

 7.6 Diversity

-CUSM is committed to diversity and inclusion in all its programs and does not discriminate based on age, gender, nationality, race or social status.
+CUSM is committed to diversity and inclusion in all of its programs and does not discriminate on the basis of age, gender, nationality, race or social status.

 7.7 Title IX Sexual Harassment and Sexual Misconduct